 Case 1: Curriculum programs developments collaboratively with multiple departments

-The policy from the University of Maplewood, a mid-size university out of Midwest is considered a bureaucratic university, indicates that anyone within the university (i.e., faculty and staff) can be initiators to develop an academic program.
-The policy also allows collaboration between different departments to build an educational program.
+The policy from the University of Maplewood (a mid-size university in the Midwest, considered a bureaucratic university), indicates that anyone within the university (i.e., faculty and staff) can be initiators for developing an academic program.
+The policy also allows for collaboration between different departments in building an educational program.

-The University recently conducted a health care study and discovered that there is a need for biomedical equipment repair technology program within the region.
-Therefore, the Associate Vice President of Academic Affairs asked several department chair people (department of engineering technology, department of computing technology, and department of math/science) to consider collaborating an associate health care program that will eventually convert to a bachelor degree.
+The University recently conducted a health care study and discovered that there is a need for a biomedical equipment repair technology program within the region.
+Therefore, the Associate Vice President of Academic Affairs asked several department chair people (department of engineering technology, department of computing technology, and department of math/science) to consider collaborating on an associate health care program that would eventually convert to a bachelor degree.

-The associate degree calls for 72 credits, and after the departments dialogued and agreed that Math/Science would serve nine credits of GenED, Computing will serve 24 credits, and Engineering Technology will serve 24 credits.
+The associate degree calls for 72 credits, and after the departments dialogued they agreed that Math/Science would serve nine credits of GenED, Computing would serve 24 credits, and Engineering Technology would serve 24 credits.
 The remaining 15 credits are liberal arts courses.

-AVPAA now asks, who will host this collaborated degree as the home department for degree audit and certifying graduates?
-Keep in mind, the departments of engineering technology and computing technology have comparable faculty size, budget, and space.
-The significant difference between the two departments is regarding enrollment (computing technology department projected 24 and Engineering Technology predicted eight based on historical data).
+AVPAA now asks, who will host this collaborated degree as the home department for degree audits and for certifying graduates?
+Keep in mind, the departments of engineering technology and computing technology have comparable faculty sizes, budgets, and space.
+The significant difference between the two departments is in regard to enrollment (computing technology department projected 24 and Engineering Technology predicted eight based on historical data).
 As a department chairperson, what would you do to convince the AVPAA and the other chairperson that your department is more equipped to host this collaborative program via sharing resources?

 Case 2: Handling multiple complaints simultaneously

-The 150-year-old campus of Moxie State College sits on a wooded valley is a regional college outside of a small-size city in Vermont.
-The institution is considered as a collegial institute but functions more like an anarchical setting.
-On a typical day, a chairperson receives complaints: 1.)
-Student complains about future Calculus course scheduling and offerings through an email, 2.)
-Staff complains about coworker taking an excessive long lunch hour during a department meeting, 3.)
-Faculty complains, in person during the chair’s open door policy, about financial misconduct by a fellow faculty member in their research sponsorship program (i.e., the actual monetary loss incurred, cost of investigation).
+The 150-year-old campus of Moxie State College, a regional college outside of a small-size city in Vermont, sits in a wooded valley.
+The institution is considered a collegial institute but functions more like an anarchical setting.
+On a typical day, a chairperson receives various types of complaints: For example, 1.) a student complains about future Calculus course scheduling and offerings through an email, 2.) a staff member complains about a coworker taking an excessively long lunch hour during a department meeting, 3.) a faculty member complains in person, during the chair’s open door policy, about financial misconduct by a fellow faculty member in their research sponsorship program (i.e., the actual monetary loss incurred, cost of investigation).

-How would you as a chairperson handle these complaints through actions plans (think about the urgency and seriousness of each charge)?
+How would you as a chairperson handle these complaints through action plans (think about the urgency and seriousness of each charge)?

 Case 3: Sequestration of department budget by 15%

-There is a word that the Governor pose sequestration via State College System (SCS) for 20 million dollars.
+There is word that the Governor will impose sequestration via the State College System (SCS) for 20 million dollars.
 There are five State Colleges in the system; your college - Sperry State College – is a large, non-research state school that does not rely on research or other external funding.
-The Office of the Finance indicated to the President, Provost and the Deans need to make budget cuts.
-The Dean of your college suggested that each department needs to make a 15% sequestration cut, and you need to make budget decisions.
-The Dean is offering you options; the options are a lump sum or over three years.
+The Office of Finance indicates to the President, Provost and the Deans that the college needs to make budget cuts.
+The Dean of your college suggests that each department needs to make a 15% sequestration cut, and you need to make budget decisions.
+The Dean is offering you two options: either a lump sum cut or cuts over three years.
 Your budget is 1,559,000 and 15% is $233,850.
 How will you make your choices and communicate this matter to your department (i.e., consensus or not; centralize or decentralize)?
 Your department budget lines are:

 Faculty (12) 425,000 (non-tenure)